 During the first decade of inception, the paper’s controversial stand against the Ayub Khan administration of the Pakistani government led to the suspension of operations throughout the War of Liberation in 1971.
 Through Bengali, the paper has enabled readers and contributors a platform to voice their opinions whether radical or generic in response to the growing conditions in and around the country.
 This is also the first Bengali paper to dedicate a section to women.

 Group: The Sangbad Ltd.

 The printed paper ProthomAlo enjoys just as wide a global readership as the domestic.
-The paper has recieved awards for journalistic achievements becasue of covering all corners of the country and the world.
-The paper includes updates with latest news from all disciplines and aspects relating but not limited to politics, lifestyle and entertainment.
+The paper has received awards for journalistic achievements because of covering all corners of the country and the world.
+The paper includes updates on latest news from all disciplines and aspects relating but not limited to politics, lifestyle, and entertainment.